-This program is offered at the Clifton and Dover locations.
+This program is offered at Clifton, Dover, Newark, and Woodbridge.

 Work together with doctors, nurses, and other providers to offer vital patient care.